osrf/gzue4bridge/README.md

     Note: You may need to edit `gzue4bridge/Source/GzUE4Bridge/GzUE4Bridge.Build.cs` and update the path to boost library.
 TODO: need to figure out a cleaner way to do this.

-# Configurating Unreal project for lock-stepping with Gazebo
+# Configuring Unreal project for lock-stepping with Gazebo

 1. Launch your Unreal project in Unreal Editor